 Our academics have an international reputation for research that shapes the agendas of scholarship and practice.
 We see doctoral students as important collaborators in this work, challenging you with new ideas that develop you as a critical researcher, as well as helping you build a solid grounding in research methods and methodology.

 You will be part of an internationally diverse community of over 120 doctoral researchers, with the chance to participate in seminars, conferences, subject/research groups, the School’s PhD researcher seminar series and an annual four-day intensive research retreat.
 We also provide you with office space, PCs, access to major business databases and a wide range of online research tools and resources.

-Our PhD programmes comprise a traditional UK-style PhD and an Integrated PhD.
-Both allow you to pursue academically rigorous scholarly research that makes an original contribution to knowledge.
-Your research will also be of a standard appropriate for publication.
+Our traditional UK-style PhD allows you to pursue academically rigorous scholarly research that makes an original contribution to knowledge.

 As a School of Hospitality and Tourism Management PhD student, you will undertake a structured, supervised programme of research into one of the hospitality and tourism management fields in which we have expertise.
 You will find full links to our research interests and expertise of our academic staff on the School of Hospitality and Tourism Management website.